Emergency Communications Tax, commonly known as the 9-1-1 tax, is $1 per

 landlines, postpaid wireless and Voice over Internet Protocol (VOIP).
 For

-prepaid wireless, the 75-cent tax is applied to each retail transaction for
+prepaid wireless, the $1 tax is applied to each retail transaction for

 prepaid purchases.
-This tax amount have remained unchanged since 1995.
+This tax amount increased from 75 cents beginning January 1, 2020.
 The tax

 is collected each month from the Oregon customers of the companies that provide